Octelly/tips.octelly.lol/docs/guides/arch-linux-install.md

 ### Mounting partitions

-!!! warning "Make sure you've applied all the operations in GRUB first, they do not get applied as you make changes in the GUI automatically."
+!!! warning "Make sure you've applied all the operations in GParted first, they do not get applied as you make changes in the GUI automatically."

 The mount command you'll use is `mount /path/to/partition /mount/point`.
 It is convention to make the root of the system you're working on in `/mnt`.
 This folder might not exist, use `mkdir -p /mnt` to create it.